-You can set due dates on your tasks to make sure that everything is completed on schedule.
+You can set due dates on your tasks to make sure that everything in your process is completed on schedule.

-Once a task is overdue, it will turn red so you know it’s time to either complete the task or update the due date.
+Once a task is overdue, the due date will turn red so you know it’s time to either complete the task or update the due date.
 It will also get pushed to the top of your Process Street Inbox, so that you know it’s a priority.

 Setting task due dates

-To set a due date for a task in a checklist, first open a checklist, click on the task you want to add a due date to.
-Next, click on the ‘Due’ button in the top center of your screen.
+To set a due date for a task on an active checklist, first open a checklist and click on the task you want to add a due date to.
+Next, click the “Due” button in the top center of your screen.

 Select the date and time you want the task to be due on, then click “Save” to finish.

 Dynamic due dates